Nick Mosby concedes Baltimore City Council president race to Zeke Cohen

 Cohen declared victory at his election night party in Mount Vernon on Tuesday, when Mosby was reticent to accept defeat in spite of his opponent’s massive lead.

+“Baltimore: I am humbled to be your Democratic Nominee to be the next City Council President!”
+Cohen posted on X on Wednesday morning.
+“I owe so many of you gratitude for your sacrifices to make this win possible.”

-He anticipated to gain ground with in-person voters, but Election Day turnout was lower than anticipated.
+Mosby said at his election night party Tuesday that he had anticipated gaining ground with in-person voters, but Election Day turnout was lower than anticipated.

-“It was kind of that unknown variable that we didn’t factor in,” Mosby said Tuesday night.
+“It was kind of that unknown variable that we didn’t factor in,” Mosby said.